How to Easily Create Gorgeous Mosaic Walls

 To create a large starburst on another wall we picked a focal point and then ran lines of tape away from the center.
 The tape lines will start out close together at the center and will be far apart at the outer edges.

-Before painting, don’t forget that the tape needs to be sealed.
+Before painting the room, don’t forget that the tape needs to be sealed.
 Painters tape is designed to keep your painted edges neat and clean, so you don’t want the paint to leak under it.
 In order to seal the edges, dip a cloth in a bowl of clean water and ring it out.
 Run the damp cloth over all of the edges of the low tack tape and allow it to dry.

 With the taping finished, it was finally time to paint!
 I chose to use 12 different light shades of paint, but you could use as many as you think work in your space.
 I would recommend the colors all be of the same shade though so that there is some uniformity to the design when you are done.